farovictor/bifrost/README.md

 the real API key, strips the virtual key from the forwarded request and forwards the request to the mapped service.

+## Organizations and Memberships

+Phase 1 introduces database-ready models for multi-tenant setups.
+An **organization** groups related services and users, while a **membership** links a user to an organization with a specific role.
+API endpoints for managing these objects are not available yet but SQL migrations and in-memory stores are in place.

+### Roles

+- **Owner** – full control over the organization and its members.
+- **Admin** – manage resources but cannot remove or demote owners.
+- **Member** – limited to resources explicitly granted.

 # Planned Extensions
 - Integration with Open Policy Agent (OPA) for dynamic authorization.